 Because pre-existing stations in Mendota, Geneseo, Iowa City, Grinnell, and Atlantic are intact and only rehabilitation of the structures would be expected, no long-term adverse impacts are anticipated in the areas surrounding the stations.
 The Mendota, Illinois, station has commercial property to the west and residential property to the east of the station.
 The Geneseo, Illinois, station is surrounded by commercial, industrial, and residential land uses.
 The Iowa City, Iowa, station is located to the south of downtown and is surrounded by multifamily housing and commercial properties.
 Land use surrounding the pre-existing station in Grinnell, Iowa, is mostly residential and some commercial.
 The pre-existing Atlantic, Iowa, station is surrounded by mostly industrial development.
-(Illinois Department of Agriculture, 2001; and Giglierano, no date)
+(Illinois Department of Agriculture, 2001; and Giglierano, n.d.)

 The Moline, Illinois, station is a proposed multi-modal facility located in downtown Moline.
-An entertainment center and a subsidiary branch of the Mississippi River are to the north of the station location.
-A mix of commercial and industrial surrounds the rest of the proposed facility (City of Moline, Illinois, 2001).
+The I-Wireless Center (an event center) is north of the station location.
+A mix of commercial and industrial land use surrounds the rest of the proposed facility (City of Moline, Illinois, November 13, 2001).

 Specific sites for passenger rail stations in Des Moines and Council Bluffs, Iowa, and Omaha, Nebraska, have not yet been determined.
 Potential alternative locations for Des Moines, Council Bluffs, and Omaha stations are shown in Figure 2-5.
-Final site selection, construction, and operation of these passenger rail stations will be evaluated in subsequent Tier 2 NEPA documents.
+Final site selection, construction, and operation of these passenger rail stations and associated parking will be evaluated in subsequent Tier 2 NEPA documents.